-What's it like living with air pollution?
+What's it like living in a country with high levels of air pollution?

 A comparable analogy to air pollution is the weather.
 It’s not a consistent thing.
 A whole range of metrological factors combined with variation in the human activity that cause pollution means that the pollution fluctuates quite a lot.
 Some days it’s so low that it’s practically non-existent, some days it’s extremely high.
 In the warmer months, pollution is on average lower, in the colder months it’s on average higher.
-During Spring Festival and October Festival (Chinese two-week-long public holidays), the pollution drops dramatically in the big cities as everyone leaves town to visit relatives and factories shut down.
+During the Spring Festival and October Festival (Chinese two-week-long public holidays), the pollution drops dramatically in the big cities as everyone leaves town to visit relatives and factories shut down.
 When it rains, the pollution usually drops.
 The majority of the time it’s somewhere in the middle.

 Most of the time, you don’t notice it, and unless you have a pre-existing breathing condition (like Asthma) you probably won’t either.
 When the pollution is high, it becomes more and more visible as a greyish haze or fog and you might notice some unusual shortness of breath or a headache if you do outdoor exercise during times of high pollution.

-Will Air Pollution impact my health?
+Will air pollution impact my health?

 The implications for your health depends largely on the length of time you stay in China as well as your own pre-existing health.
 For the average expat, coming to China there is very little to worry about.
 You could compare it to eating junk food.
 If you eat poorly and you’re overweight for the majority of your life, you will likely suffer some health consequences, if you’re overweight for 5 years and then start eating better then you likely won’t see any long term health consequences.
-Likewise, with pollution if you were born and raised in China and lived here for the majority of your life, you might suffer some health effects in the long term, but in time span of a few years it’s very unlikely to impact your health.
+Likewise, with pollution, if you were born and raised in China and lived here for the majority of your life, you might suffer some health effects in the long term, but in the time span of a few years, it’s very unlikely to impact your health.

 Does all of China have an air pollution problem?

-Air pollution is an issue across China, however the severity varies depending on where in China you’re talking about.
+Air pollution is an issue across China, however, the severity varies depending on where in China you’re talking about.
 In the south of China, the air quality is on average better than it is in the north.
 Likewise, in the Western provinces of Xinjiang, Tibet and Yunnan air pollution is very low.
 This is down to a combination of metrological effects, industry distribution and differing methods of power generation and use.
-The map below provides a rough indication of these geographical differences.
+The map above provides a rough indication of these geographical differences.

 The short answer is they are.
-The long answer is that air pollution is largely a product of China’s massive economic growth and huge population.
+The long answer is that air pollution is largely a product of China’s massive economic growth and a huge population.
 Hundreds of millions of people striving to live a western standard of living, combined with the fact that China produces a large percentage of the world’s consumer goods.
 By exporting the production of a lot these goods to China the developed world has also exported the industrial emissions inherent in their production.
 The Chinese Communist Party’s political legitimacy is predicated on improving economic opportunities and quality of life for its citizens.
 So for a long time “growth at all costs” has been the overriding policy of CCP.
 However, this has changed significantly in the last couple of years as the Chinese population, particularly the wealthy east coast cities, have become increasingly vocal about living with pollution.
-Currently a huge government campaign is under way to enforce environmental standards and part of China’s recent economic slowdown can be attributed to this national effort to prioritize the environment better.
+Currently, a huge government campaign is underway to enforce environmental standards and part of China’s recent economic slowdown can be attributed to this national effort to prioritize the environment better.

-How can I track the air pollution?
+How can I track air pollution levels?

 The air quality index (AQI) for China is probably the most reliable source.
 Which you can use to track pollution in cities all across and China and elsewhere in the world.
-They also have app which you can use to access the AQI on your phone.
+They also have an app which you can use to access the AQI on your phone.

 US Diplomatic Service Twitter feeds (VPN required)